 Emitter etch back

-During the phosphorus diffusion, the emitter is undesirably formed on front and rear of the wafers.
-The emitter contains a very high concentration of phosphorus which are not necessarily all electronically active as e.g. the concentration may exceed the solid solubility limit.
-Therefore, it is required to etch a few nanometers of an emitter layer that contains the inactive phosphorus dopants.
+The diffusion process typically takes place on both the front and rear of the wafers.
+The emitter contains a very high concentration of dopant atoms, which are not necessarily all electronically active as, e.g. the concentration may exceed the solid solubility limit.
+Therefore, it may be required to etch a few nanometers of an emitter layer that contains the inactive dopants.
 The etch-back process should ensure that emitter is not removed entirely.
-This process can be incorporated into phosphorus silicate glass cleaning or edge junction isolation equipment.
-Remoing the electrically inactive dopants is critical.
+This process can be incorporated into PSG/BSG cleaning or edge junction isolation equipment.
+Removing the electrically inactive dopants is critical.
 This can reduce the dead layer, which can improve the Jsc and Voc of the solar cell.
-Furthermore, the quality of the surface passivation from anti-reflection coating such as SiNx:H can be improved as well.
+Furthermore, the quality of the surface passivation by e.g., SiNx:H can be improved as well.

 Inactive dopants can be determined using secondary-ion mass spectrometry (SIMS) and Electrochemical capacitance-voltage (ECV) measurements where SIMS measure the total dopant concentration and ECV measures only the electrically active dopants.
 Comparison of the two measurements will represent the inactive dopants that are present at the surface.